Transferring to a Swindon school

 How does it work?

-- A Common In-Year Application Form is used for applications to any of these schools, and this allows parents to express 3 preferences of school
+- An in-year application form is used for applications to any of these schools, and this allows parents to express 3 preferences of school

-- The form should be submitted to the LA, who will liaise with the relevant admitting authority to coordinate an offer of a place at one of the schools on the submitted form, taking into account the oversubscription criteria for the relevant school if necessary.
+- The application should be submitted to the Local Authority, who will liaise with the relevant admitting authority to coordinate an offer of a place at one of the schools on the submitted form, taking into account the oversubscription criteria for the relevant school if necessary.

-- If the school you are applying for requires a Supplementary Form or a Baptismal Certificate you must submit this at the time of the in-year application form.
-If you do not do so, this may affect whether your child is eligible for the school place.
+- If the school you are applying for requires a Supplementary Form or a Baptismal Certificate you must submit this directly to the school.

 - All preferences are considered equally, at the same time, and the LA therefore ensures that the highest preference is offered wherever possible.

-- The LA will send out the offer letter, but own admitting authority schools may also send their own offer letter.
+- The LA will send out the offer by email, but own admitting authority schools may also send their own offer letter.

 - If the LA is unable to offer any of your preferences, it will offer an alternative school place if your child does not already attend a Swindon school and you have provided evidence of your Swindon address.
 This will be the nearest school with an place available.

 - The applications are considered in process periods and a calendar of dates is below.
 This shows when applications are considered and offers are made.
-On the whole, offers are made every six school weeks.
+On the whole, offers are made every 30 school days.

 - The Local Authority is happy to receive applications from parents who live outside the Swindon area who wish for their child to attend a Swindon school.

 Please note that any Swindon resident wishing to apply for a school outside the Swindon area, should contact the Local Authority where the school is situated in order to understand any locally agreed admissions procedures.
 The application should not be submitted to Swindon Borough Council.
 Any applications will be sent on to the relevant authority.

 Questions frequently asked for transfers during the school year